eduardocholuck/cloud_types_classification/README.md

 ![Figure4](images/C_matrix.png)

 The CCN reached an accuracy of 57%.
-Even Though this low accuracy, the result is better than others examples of cloud classification that can be found in the Kaggle platform using the originals datasets.
+Even though this low accuracy, the result is better than others examples of cloud classification that can be found in the Kaggle platform using the originals datasets.

 #### Trainig without Dropout

 The training after removing the Dropout layer had a slight increase in the accuracy, reaching 61% with the validation set.
-As espected, the loss in training and validation were less than the previously trainig.
+As expected, the loss in training and validation were less than the previously one.

 ![Figure5](images/regularizing_effect.png)

-Besides, as we can see in the confusion matrix (Figure 6) the second training showed betters results in the classes Altocumus and Cirrus, with the last one had a incrise of 8 to 17 right predictions.
+Besides, as we can see in the confusion matrix (Figure 6) the second training showed betters results in the classes Altocumus and Cirrus, with the last one had a increase of 8 to 17 right predictions.

 ![Figure6](images/C_matrix_nodrop.png)